Tutorials C# Logical Programs Tutorial

 ├── LogicMaster.Console/ ← Practice programs (Main)

-├── LogicMaster.Core/ ← Algorithms & helpers
+├── LogicMaster.Core/ ← Algorithms & solvers

-├── LogicMaster.Tests/ ← xUnit edge cases
+├── LogicMaster.Tests/ ← xUnit Theory edge cases

-└── LogicMaster.Interview/ ← Pattern catalog
+└── LogicMaster.Interview/ ← Pattern catalog + dry runs

-// ❌ BAD — brute force / no edge cases / O(n²) when O(n) exists
+// ❌ BAD — brute force, no edge cases, nested O(n²) when O(n) possible

 static bool RecursiveFibonacciBrute(int n) {